 Treatment for Addiction to Dabs

-- Other interventions, as needed in the specific case: These can include numerous interventions that can range from case management services to tutoring at school or vocational rehabilitation.
+Treatment can also include numerous interventions that can range from case management services to tutoring at school or vocational rehabilitation.

 At Greenhouse, we offer comprehensive addiction treatment that incorporates evidence-based therapies, co-occurring disorder care, 12-Step participation, and more in a luxurious treatment facility.
 Give us a call at to begin your journey to recovery today.